1. PERSONAL FINANCE

 Key Takeaways:

-People with overspending and debt problems tend to share a common costly trait: they have unrealistic expectations for how material things will make their life better.
-That is the chief finding of a study by two marketing professors at the University of Missouri.
+People with overspending and debt problems tend to share a costly trait: Unrealistic expectations of how material things will improve their lives.
+That's the chief finding of a study by two marketing professors at the University of Missouri.

-The authors found that people who wind up deep in debt often got there because they expected “unreasonable degrees of change in their lives from their purchases.”
-They also concluded that “these beliefs are fallacious for the most part, but nonetheless can be powerful motivators for people to spend.”
-Studies like this could add useful insight to what has become a global quest to raise personal financial literacy through programs in schools, communities, and online.
+The authors found that people who wind up deep in debt often expect “unreasonable degrees of change in their lives from their purchases.”
+These beliefs are “fallacious for the most part, but nonetheless can be powerful motivators for people to spend.”

 People will like me more